 When people think of crochet thread, they often think of vintage crochet.
 However, thread is still a popular fiber option for crocheters, even as thicker yarns have become more widely available and thus increasingly popular.
-People use thread crochet to make doilies and mandalas, crochet jewelry and filet crochet art.
+People use thread crochet to make doilies and mandalas, crochet jewelry, and filet crochet art.
 Those who are ambitious can use thread to make large projects, even detailed crochet blankets.
 If you love this aspect of the craft, then you may be wondering where you should purchase crochet thread.
-This guide helps.
+Read on and find out.

 01 of 05